mctinker/Map-Tasker/README.md

 ### Runtime options

     `-h` for help.
 Also refer to HELP.md for more details,
     `-detail 0` for silent mode (no Action details except for first Action on unnamed Tasks),
     `-detail 1` to display Action list if Task onl is unnamed or anonymous (default),
     `-detail 2` to display Action list names for *all* Tasks,
     `-detail 3` to display Action list names with *all* parameters for all Tasks,
     `-e` to display 'everything': Profile 'conditions', TaskerNet info and full Task (action) details
     `-g` to get arguments from the GUI rather than via the command line,

     The following three arguments are exclusive.
-Use *one* only:
+Use one only:

     `-project 'name of project'` to display a single Project, its Profiles and Tasks only,
     `-profile 'profile name'` to display a single Profile and its Tasks only,
     `-task 'task name'` to display a single Task only (forces option -d2),

     `-taskernet` to display any TaskerNet share details,
     `-conditions` to display a Profile's and Task's condition(s),
     `-c(type) color_name`  define a specific color to 'type', where 'type' is *one* of the following:
     > Project Profile Task Action DisabledProfile UnknownTask DisabledAction ActionCondition ProfileCondition LauncherTask Background ActionLabel

         Example color options: -cTask Green -cBackground Black cProfile 19c8ff
     `-ch` color help: display all valid colors".

+    The following two arguments are exclusive.
+Use one only:

-`-s`  save these settings.
+    `-s`  save these settings for later reuse.
     `-r`  restore previously saved settings.

 Sample output with runtime option '-detail 0':